CruxTools/.github/profile/README.md

 ### What is Crux Garden?
 > A Digital Mind.
-A Garden for Thought.
+A Garden for Thought and Memory.

 In a world of endless feeds and disconnected information, Crux Garden creates a living ecosystem where ideas maintain their origins, evolve meaningfully, and form authentic connections.